+Hod Maden

-Hod Maden ◆ LIDYA MADENCILIK A.S.
+◆ LIDYA MADENCILIK A.S.

 The Company has a 30% net profits interest and a 2% NSR on the Hod Maden (formerly known as Hot Maden) gold-copper project which is located in the Artvin Province, northeastern Turkey (the "Hod Maden Project" or "Hod Maden").
 The project is operated and co-owned by a Turkish partner, Lidya Madencilik Sanayi ve Ticaret A.S. ("Lidya"), which owns the remaining interest in the project.
 Lidya is an experienced Turkish company who is also a joint-venture partner with Alacer Gold Corp. on the producing Çöpler mine in Turkey.
 The Hod Maden Project is envisaged as a conventional underground mine and processing facility producing concentrates.
-The results of a Pre-Feasibility Study are expected to be released by the second half of 2018.
+The results of a newly published Pre-Feasibility Study, demonstrate a Proven and Probable Mineral Reserve of 2.6 million ounces of gold and 284.4 million pounds of copper being mined over an 11 year mine life.
+The study projects a pre-tax net present value (5% discount rate) of \$1.4 billion and an internal rate of return of 60%.
+It is estimated that gold will be produced at an all-in sustaining cost on a co-product basis of \$374 per ounce.
+For more information refer to www.sandstormgold.com.